Saturday, May 5, 2012

 1989: Richard Marx had a high debut (#39) with "Satisfied".

-1989: "Like a Prayer" by Madonna was #1 for a third week.
-Bon Jovi remained second with "I'll Be There for You", Jody Watley was up to 3 with "Real Love", Tone Loc slipped with his "Funky Cold Medina" and Paula Abdul moved from 10 to 5 with her latest, "Forever Your Girl".
+1989: "Like A Prayer" by Madonna was #1 for a third week.
+Bon Jovi remained second with "I'll Be There For You", Jody Watley was up to 3 with "Real Love", Tone Loc slipped with his "Funky Cold Medina" and Paula Abdul moved from 10 to 5 with her latest, "Forever Your Girl".

 1993: The Internal Revenue Service seized assets of $1.6 million from Jerry Lee Lewis for unpaid taxes.